cryptpad/documentation/user_guide/security.rst

 When you share the link to a document or shared folder through an insecure channel (for example email or SMS), someone might intercept the link and gain access to your data.
 To prevent this from happening, the :ref:`owners <owners>` of a document or folder can add a password.

-When you share documents with your contacts and teams directly on CryptPad, communications are encrypted and we assume that you want to give them access.
+When you :ref:`share documents with your contacts and teams directly on CryptPad <share_contacts>`, communications are encrypted and we assume that you want to give them access.
 Therefore the password is remembered and sent with the pad when you share it.
 The recipient, or yourself, are **not** asked for it when they open the document.

 You can add a password to a document when you :ref:`create <new_document>` it.